csinva/csinva.github.io/_notes/stat/causal_inference.md

 # observational analysis

-*The emphasis in this section is on ATE estimation, as an example of the considerations required for making causal conclusions.*
+*The emphasis in this section is on ATE estimation, as an example of the considerations required for making causal conclusions.
+Observational analysis focuses on adjusting for observed confounding.*

 ## ATE estimation basics